deeplearning4j/deeplearning4j/word2vec.md

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/word2vec/Word2VecRawTextExample.java?slice=28:97"></script>

-There are a couple parameters to pay special attention to here.
-The first is the number of words to be vectorized in the window, which you enter after WindowSize.
-The second is the number of nodes contained in the layer, which you'll enter after LayerSize.
-Those two numbers will be multiplied to obtain the number of inputs.

-Word2Vec is especially useful in preparing text-based data for information retrieval and QA systems, which DL4J implements with [deep autoencoders](../deepautoencoder.html).
+After following the instructions in the [Quickstart](../quickstart.html), you can open this example in IntelliJ and hit run to see it work.

 ###<a name="use">Use Cases</a>

 Kenny Helsens, a data scientist based in Belgium, [applied Deeplearning4j's implementation of Word2vec](thinkdata.be/2015/06/10/word2vec-on-raw-omim-database/) to the NCBI's Online Mendelian Inheritance In Man (OMIM) database.
 He then looked for the words most similar to alk, a known oncogene of non-small cell lung carcinoma, and Word2vec returned: "nonsmall, carcinomas, carcinoma, mapdkd."
 From there, he established analogies between other cancer phenotypes and their genotypes.
 This is just one example of the associations Word2vec can learn on a large corpus.
 The potential for discovering new aspects of important diseases has only just begun, and outside of medicine, the opportunities are equally diverse.

 Andreas Klintberg trained Deeplearning4j's implementation of Word2vec on Swedish, and wrote a [thorough walkthrough on Medium](https://medium.com/@klintcho/training-a-word2vec-model-for-swedish-e14b15be6cb).

+Word2Vec is especially useful in preparing text-based data for information retrieval and QA systems, which DL4J implements with [deep autoencoders](../deepautoencoder.html).

 Marketers might seek to establish relationships among products to build a recommendation engine.
 Investigators might analyze a social graph to surface members of a single group, or other relations they might have to location or financial sponsorship.